RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 You MUST identify in your timesheet how much leave, vacation, sick time, or self-care time you are taking, and the reason.
 Please either use a broad category such as Sick, Healthcare Appt., Mental Health, or Family, or provide a more detailed explanation.

-Exceptions to this policy may be made by management approval.
+Exceptions to this policy may be made with management approval.

 ### Paid Time Off